birros/web-archives/README.md

 ## Installation

-If you are lucky, to install this application with [Flatpak], you just have click on this link: [WebArchives].
+If you are lucky, to install this application with [Flatpak], you just have to click on this link: [WebArchives].

 Otherwise, you have to run this command line: